michaelruppe/FSAE/TSAL/README.md

 ## High-Voltage Measurement (HVM)
 ![](TSAL-HVM/render.png)

+The HVM is located in the accumulator and measures the TS-voltage.
+The status of the TS-voltage is output by a open-collector style output (switched relay contact to ground).

 The HVM has been designed to mount above the IMD, using the same mounting-hole dimensions.
 This will likely require conformal coating of the board and an intermediate insulating material to meet regulation EV.6.1.5 and EV.6.1.7

 The HVM is designed to **not** be user adjustable.
 Resistive dividers R1, R2, R3, R4 and R5, R6, R7 may be used to set the trigger threshold for the onboard comparator.
 As specified, the board should safely handle 400V at the HV inputs (untested).
 Diode D1 begins conducting when approximately 200V is present at HV inputs - effectively limiting the input voltage of the comparator.